 Watertown is currently considered "yellow" or "moderate risk" for COVID-19 transmission.
 Free COVID-19 Testing for Watertown Residents – Additional Slots Additional Info...

 During the week of January 19-22, installation of new parking meters will begin, replacing all of the existing meters, both on-street and in municipal parking lots—the Watertown Square Municipal Lot and the Wells Avenue Lot in Coolidge Square.
 Read on...

 Watertown Parking Management Plan

-Watertown is developing a Parking Management Plan for Watertown Square and Coolidge Square.
-The Plan will take a fresh look at the existing parking supply, demand for parking, and look for creative ways to satisfy parking needs.
+Watertown has developed a Parking Management Plan for Watertown Square and Coolidge Square.
+The Plan takes a fresh look at the existing parking supply, demand for parking, and creative ways to satisfy parking needs.
 Parking is an important tool in supporting Watertown’s commercial centers.
 Good parking policies can make these retail centers more user friendly and welcoming.

-The Plan will make recommendations to improve parking, such as:
+The Plan makes recommendations to improve parking, such as:

 - Improved meter technology

 - Changes that could better manage parking and meet ongoing demand

 - Opportunities for shared parking

 - Other ways to support healthy and successful commercial centers